blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Data Structures/Dictionary Problem.md

-It is the classic problem of designing efficient data structures that implement [[Associative Arrays]].
+It is the classic problem of designing efficient data structures that implement [Associative Arrays](Associative%20Arrays.md).